AndreiSavaC/Medly/README.md

 ## Architecture

-HealthConnect follows a modular architecture comprising the following components:
+Medly follows a modular architecture comprising the following components:

 - **Android Application:**
   - Developed in Kotlin.